tie-set/stadle_examples/mnist_examples/readme.md

 ## Setup Aggregator

-0. Purchase STADLE license.
+0. Sign up and purchase a STADLE license in TieSet's [User Portal](https://userportal.tieset.ai/).

-1. Sign up, login, and create a project in [stadle.ai](https://www.stadle.ai/).
+1. Login and create a project in [STADLE Dashboard](https://www.stadle.ai/) using the license key.

-2. Create a Project.
+2. Initiate an aggregator.
 At least one aggregator must already be running on a project.

 ## Execution